Is “America’s Favorite Pet” Contest Legit?

 Share

 You’ve probably seen the new contest, America’s Favorite Pet being advertised.
-The lucky dog and cat winner of this contest will each receive $10,000 and a spread on Modern Cat or Modern Dog magazines.
-As the contest enters its fifth year, we’re once again getting bombarded with the big question, “Is America’s Favorite Pet contest legit?”
+The lucky dog and cat winner of this contest will each receive $10,000, be photographed for both the cover and inside features in either Modern Cat or Modern Dog magazine.
+As the contest enters its sixth year, we’re once again getting bombarded with the big question, “Is America’s Favorite Pet contest legit?”
 The answer isn’t a straight yes or no…

 The internet is flooded with adorable pet photos, and “America’s Favorite Pet” contest capitalizes on that furry charm.
 But beyond the cute clicks, how does this competition operate, and what’s behind the curtain?
 Let’s delve into the world of pet popularity contests, sniffing out transparency, donations, and who benefits from all those paw-some pictures.